 A responsible business owner needs to understand the laws governing hiring employees.
 A lawyer can help you draft contracts for your employees to ensure that you do not violate laws governing employee compensation, leave, discrimination, or their health and safety.

-4. Tax Compliance
+4. Tax Compliance for an Online Business

 Tax laws are complex, and the consequences for non-compliance can be dire.
 Your business lawyer can help you stay abreast of tax deadlines to avoid legal and financial penalties.
 They will also keep you updated on changes in tax laws and advise on any available tax advantages.